NorthOcean/Project-Erina/README.md

 (Optional) Choose which GPU the model training or evaluation on.
 Parameter should be a positive integer.
 - `--verbose`:
-(Coming Soon) Set if model gives output logs.
+(Available Soon) Set if model gives output logs.
 Default is `True`.

 **Model options**: